MooersLab/MooersLab/README.md

 It takes a lot of effort to parse the transcribed text.

 It is easier to redo the dictation via Voice In and make corrections as you go.
-Dictation of the first draft during the morning commute is analogous to generating a verbal rough draft.
+Dictating the first draft during the morning commute is analogous to generating a verbal rough draft.
 If I leave the DVR at home, I will still compose some prose by speaking aloud.
 Once the initial draft has been composed verbally, it is easier to redo it with better word choices after I reach my office.

 Of course, generative writing is a small part of writing.
 Rewriting, data analysis, figure-making, reading the literature, and managing co-author input take up most of the time.
-You can attempt rewrites of a small part of a manuscript before a commute by re-reading the part in question immediately before the commute.
+You can attempt to rewrite a small part of a manuscript before a commute by re-reading the part in question immediately before the commute.
 This sounds boring, but exciting new ideas often emerge during this exercise.

 Below are links to programming tools to aid the adoption of voice computing.